transeptorlabs/transeptor-bundler/README.md

 2. Use correct node version `nvm use`
 3. Add `PRIVATE_KEY` to `contracts/.env` file to deploy the entrypoint contract locally.
 4. Install dependencies `yarn install`
-5. Start local eth node `yarn local-eth` - Will also deploy the entrypoint contract please wait for environment vars to be printed in the console and copy it to the nodes `.env` files.
+5. Start local eth node `yarn local-eth` - Will also deploy the entrypoint contract please wait for environment vars to be printed in the console and copy it to your `.env` files.
-6. In a new terminal window start the bundler node with live watch for local dev. `yarn dev`
+6. In a new terminal window starting the bundler node in dev mode will live watch for changes in `./src` path with auto restarts. `yarn dev`

 - The node will start on `http://localhost:4337/rpc`.

-You can now make changes to the code and each node will automatically restart.

 #### Local dev e2e scripts

-Make sure bundler node is running before running to to send a userOp through the bundler
+Run script to send a userOp through the bundler.

 ```bash
 yarn send-op